mwcproject/docs/guides/create_Instance_qt-wallet.md

   You can Create a new Instance by:

- 1)Starting the QT Wallet
+ 1) Starting the QT Wallet
- 2)Clicking "Wallet Instances" at the bottom of the Wallet 3)In the appearing Pop-up Click "Select"
+ 2) Clicking "Wallet Instances" at the bottom of the Wallet
+ 3) In the appearing Pop-up Click "Select"
- 4)Creating a new Folder with any Name you want 5)select this Folder and confirm
+ 4) Creating a new Folder with any Name you want
+ 5) select this Folder and confirm
- 6)Click Apply
+ 6) Click Apply

   Then the Wallet will let you initialize a new Instance or restore an existing Seed.
   Choose Strong Passwords and Backup your Seed - Stay Safe!